VincentBoillotDevalliere/array-manager-extension/README.md

 ## Usage

-The extension activates automatically when you open JavaScript or TypeScript files.
+The extension activates automatically when you open JavaScript, TypeScript, or JSON files.
 You'll immediately see the size hints at the end of array declarations.

 ## Feedback & Contributions